SOARS - Significant Opportunities in Atmospheric Research and Science

 Undergraduates - Junior

-Atmospheric Science includes research ranging from processes that are as small as how individual water molecules condense on dust and pollutants suspended in the air to examining how solar flares 2.5 times larger than the earth itself influence the upper atmosphere of the entire planet.
-Some of the exciting areas of research in our science include understanding a rapidly changing climate and its impact on the Earth and its inhabitants; severe weather events like hurricanes, tornadoes and floods; and the changing chemical composition of the atmosphere.
+Research in the atmospheric sciences ranges from processes, such as how individual water molecules condense on dust or how pollutants are suspended in the air, to examining how solar flares influence Earth's upper atmosphere.
+Some of the exciting areas of research in Earth system science include understanding a rapidly changing environments and its impact on the Earth and its inhabitants, severe weather events like deep hail, hurricanes, tornadoes, and floods, and the changing chemical composition of the atmosphere.

 Applied Mathematics